 Contact Support

-If you don’t find the answer you’re looking for here, you can reach us directly through the chat on this page.
+If you don’t find the answer you’re looking for here, you can reach us directly through the support page.
 We’ll be happy to help.